Walks across Longshaw

 Facilities: Each of our Peak District sites vary when it comes to facilities so please read all this information to help make the most of your day.
-In Longshaw's main car park, Woodcroft, you will find toilets and our temporary catering offer 'Croft Cabin,' open Monday - Sunday 10am - 3:30pm.
+The newly refurbished Longshaw Cafe is now open Monday - Sunday 10am - 4pm and our main toilets are also located within this hub area.
 At Ilam Park you will find toilets and our Stableyard Grab and Go, located in the stableyard beyond the Italian Garden, open Monday - Sunday 10am - 4pm.
 Please be aware that there are no facilities at our Mam Nick car park near Mam Tor and other facilities in the area are looked after by other Peak District organisations or local businesses.

 Miles without Stiles: Head over to the Peak District National Park website to take a look at the various locations of the 'Miles without Stiles' routes.
 'Our Miles without Stiles routes are suitable for people of all fitness levels and those with limited mobility, including wheelchair users, families with pushchairs and scooters, and the visually impaired.
 Some of the routes may also be ideal for young children to cycle on.'
 To look at the different routes that start in the places we help to look after, please click on the location name for more information: